The 12 PCI DSS Requirements Explained

 Requirements 1 Through 4: Network Isolation and Encryption

 Requirement 2 is about eliminating default credentials.
-This means every system in your cardholder data environment needs to have default passwords changed from whatever the vendor shipped it with, and default accounts that aren't needed should be disabled entirely.
+Every system in your cardholder data environment needs to have default passwords changed from whatever the vendor shipped it with, and default accounts that aren't needed should be disabled entirely.
 This sounds obvious until you discover how many systems still ship with default credentials and how many organizations never bother changing them.
+According to the Verizon 2024 Data Breach Investigations Report, use of stolen or default credentials remains one of the top initial access vectors in confirmed breaches.
 A system with default credentials is basically an unlocked door with a sign saying "please walk through."
-You need to change that.

 Requirement 3 mandates encryption of stored card data.
 If someone manages to get a database export or a backup copy of your systems, the card data in that export should be unreadable without the encryption keys.
 This isn't optional.
 Unencrypted card data is one of the biggest liability vectors in a breach.
-And encryption here matters to both security and liability.
-If your data is encrypted and someone steals it, the breach is less catastrophic.
+Encryption here matters to both security and liability — if your data is encrypted and someone steals it, the breach is less catastrophic.
 If it's unencrypted, it's a disaster.

 Requirements 5 Through 7: Access Control and Authentication

 Requirement 5 is multi-factor authentication (MFA) for anyone accessing the cardholder data environment.
 MFA means that a stolen password alone isn't enough to get in.
-You also need something else—a code from a phone, a hardware token, a biometric.
-The point is that compromising a single factor (the password) doesn't mean an attacker gets access.
-Most breaches start with stolen credentials.
-MFA stops that attack vector cold.
+You also need something else — a code from a phone, a hardware token, a biometric.
+The point is that compromising a single factor doesn't mean an attacker gets access.
+The Verizon DBIR consistently finds that stolen or compromised credentials are involved in a significant share of breaches, and MFA stops that attack vector cold.
 If you implement strong MFA for anyone accessing card data systems, you've eliminated a massive source of risk.

 Requirement 6 is about keeping systems patched and hardened.
-This means installing security patches in a timely manner (PCI specifies "as soon as possible," which most organizations interpret as within 30 days for critical patches, sooner for emergencies).
-It also means hardening systems—removing unnecessary software, disabling unused services, configuring systems to be more resistant to attack.
+This means installing security patches in a timely manner — PCI DSS 4.0 specifies that critical and high-security patches must be installed within one month of release.
+It also means hardening systems: removing unnecessary software, disabling unused services, configuring systems to be more resistant to attack.
 Most exploits target known vulnerabilities that patches would have fixed.
 If you keep systems current, you've eliminated the low-hanging fruit that attackers target first.

 These three requirements together eliminate most of the entry points that attackers use.
 Strong authentication, current systems, and limited permissions mean attackers can't just walk through the front door.
 They'd have to find a sophisticated zero-day vulnerability or use some other advanced technique.
 At that point, you've already made yourself a harder target than most organizations, and attackers typically move on to easier prey.